Mahalanobis balancing: a multivariate perspective on approximate covariate balancing: Introduction

-The limitations of univariate approximate balancing can be greatly resolved by monitoring and controlling overall covariate balance from the multivariate perspective.
-Multivariate imbalance measures of the overall difference in covariate distributions are widely used in the matching literature \citep[e.g.][]{Iacus2011,Iacus2012,DiamondSekhon2013,imbens2015causal}.
-Nevertheless, they are largely neglected in the covariate balancing literature.
-In this paper, we highlight the importance of multivariate imbalance.
-In deed, our numerical studies suggest that controlling univariate imbalance without considering multivariate imbalance in reweighting can be insufficient to delineate overall imbalance, and treatment effect estimation can be seriously biased.
+The limitation of univariate approximate balancing motivates the proposed multivariate approximate balancing method in this paper.
+We show that univariate approximate balancing can be greatly improved by monitoring and controlling overall covariate balance from the multivariate perspective.
+The concept of multivariate imbalance measure is widely adopted in the matching literature to quantify the discrepancy of the covariate distributions \citep[e.g.][]{Iacus2011,Iacus2012,DiamondSekhon2013,imbens2015causal}.
+However, it is largely neglected in the covariate balancing literature.
+In this paper, we highlight the importance of controlling multivariate imbalance.

-In this paper, we propose a multivariate balancing approach, Mahalanobis balancing, to tackle the aforementioned difficulties of univariate approximate balancing.
-We optimize a prespecified loss function (e.g., entropy or empirical likelihood) subject to a single quadratic inequality constraint, where we directly control multivariate imbalance in the covariate distributions.
-We use a generalized version of Mahalanobis distance to measure overall imbalance in the covariate distributions.
-A sufficient small value of this imbalance measure suggests that the covariates are approximately balanced from the multivariate perspective.
-We study the primal optimization problem by utilizing the Fenchel duality theory \citep[e.g.][]{Bertsekas2016,mohri2018foundations}.
+The main contribution of this paper is that we propose Mahalanobis balancing as a \textit{multivariate approximate balancing} framework.
+We use a generalized version of Mahalanobis distance to measure multivariate imbalance of the covariates between groups.
+A sufficiently small value of the multivariate imbalance measure suggests that the covariates are approximately balanced from the multivariate perspective.
+The multivariate balancing condition is encoded as a single quadratic inequality constraint in a convex optimization problem with a pre-specified loss function (e.g., entropy, empirical likelihood).
+We study the primal optimization problem by utilizing the Fenchel duality theory \citep[e.g.][]{Bertsekas2016,mohri2018foundations,MordukhovichNam2022}.
 We show that the dual problem is an unconstrained regularized regression problem with an $\ell_2$ norm regularizer.
 Off-the-shelf convex optimization algorithms can be employed to solve the dual problem.
-We adopt the BFGS quasi-Newton algorithm to obtain the solution of the dual problem in this paper.
+We adopt the BFGS quasi-Newton algorithm in this paper.